 Microsoft Outlook and Gmail have always been seen as two separate entities pitting themselves against each other for ages.
 Scour the web and you will find thousands of articles on Outlook vs. Gmail even though it’s like comparing apples to oranges.

 However, both Microsoft and Google realized that they need to work together simply because it makes life easier for employees who depend on Outlook or Gmail for their daily work.
-The introduction of G Suite Sync was a step in that direction.
+The introduction of Google Workspace Sync was a step in that direction.

 Now, users can add a Gmail account to Microsoft Outlook.
 The move helps employees manage multiple Gmail accounts from one place without breaking a sweat.
 What’s more?
 You can check your emails in offline mode, something you can’t do with webmail like Gmail.

 There are three things you need to do to set up Gmail in Microsoft Outlook: